bigfix/developer.bigfix.com/site/pages/action-script/guide/action_statuses.md

    <dt>**Invalid Signature**</dt>
    <dd>The client was unable to verify the signature on this action.</dd>
    <dt>**Not Relevant**</dt>
-   <dd>The Fixlet which this action addresses is not relevant on this machine.
+   <dd>The Fixlet that this action addresses is not relevant on this machine.
 Before running the action, the BigFix Client checked the relevance for the action and it is no longer true.</dd>
    <dt>**Pending Offer Acceptance**</dt>
    <dd>Waiting for user to accept this offer.</dd>
    <dt>**Offers Disabled**</dt>
    <dd>No user is able to accept this offer.</dd>
    <dt>**Disk Limited**</dt>
-   <dd>The download size exceeds the maximum value set in the client setting _BESClient_Download_PreCacheStageDiskLimitMB, which can be modified through the Edit Computer Settings dialog.</dd>
+   <dd>The download size exceeds the maximum value set in the client setting *_BESClient_Download_PreCacheStageDiskLimitMB*, which can be modified through the Edit Computer Settings dialog.</dd>
    <dt>**Disk Free Limited**</dt>
-   <dd>The remaining disk space is smaller than the value set in the client setting _BESClient_Download_MinimumDiskFreeMB.
-In order for the download to complete, space must be cleared on the endpoint, or the client setting must be changed using the Edit Computer Settings dialog.</dd>
+   <dd>The remaining disk space is smaller than the value set in the client setting *_BESClient_Download_MinimumDiskFreeMB*.
+For the download to complete, space must be cleared on the endpoint, or the client setting must be changed using the Edit Computer Settings dialog.</dd>
    <dt>**Hash Mismatch**</dt>
-   <dd>The download completed but the file failed a hash comparison.
+   <dd>The download completed, but the file failed a hash comparison.
 To troubleshoot, investigate the network between the agent and its parent to eliminate network problems.</dd>
    <dt>**Transcoding Error**</dt>
    <dd>The action failed transcoding from the deployment codepage.</dd>
    <dt>**Pending Client Restart**</dt>